cchdo/usgoship.ucsd.edu/_posts/2015-08-31-arctic-geotraces-2015-letter-3.md

 A few minutes after I sent Letter #3, a bear came by the ship at close range.
 Everybody turned out: this was a well-photographed bear!
-(And a healthy looking, fat one at that.)​
+(And a healthy looking, fat one at that.)

 Here are two of my photos, at much-reduced resolution.